rubanyukm/COSC481W-Team3-FinalProject/README.md

 Use the login screen labeled as *Login to Manager Portal*.
 Provide your employee id number and password to be able to get access to the portal.
 Once logged in, you’ll be on the home page of the portal.
 There are four different actions you can take.

 **Manage Employees:**
 After clicking on this button, you will be able to view all current employees.
 You are able to modify any information about them along with their “Admin” status.
-By being an administrator, they will be able to access the manager portal to change schedules.
+By being an administrator, they will be able to access the management portal to change schedules.
 You are also able to add new employees, by providing all information for them and clicking submit.
 You are also able to delete employees from the database.

 **Edit or Publish Schedules:**
 After clicking on this button, you are able to select between the current week and next week by means of a drop-down menu.
 If there are no posted schedules for this week, nothing will be displayed.
 These must be constantly updated by you, simply choose a picture to publish.
 Next week’s will not transfer to the current week, you must do that promptly at the end of the week.